mad-lab-fau/gaitmap-datasets/README.md

 Like the tests, the documentation requires the datasets to be downloaded into the correct folders to execute the examples.
 Therefore, we can not build the docs automatically on RTD.
-Instead we host the docs via github pages.
+Instead, we host the docs via github pages.
 The HTML source can be found in the `gh-pages` branch of this repo.

-To make the deplowment as easy as possible, we "mounted" the `gh-pages` branch as a submodule in the `docs/_build/html` folder.
+To make the deployment as easy as possible, we "mounted" the `gh-pages` branch as a submodule in the `docs/_build/html` folder.
 Hence, before you attempt to build the docs, you need to initialize the submodule.